GeoscienceAustralia/uncover-ml/README.rst

 Quickstart
 ----------

-Before you start, make sure your system has the following packages installed:
+Before you start, make sure your system has the following packages installed,
-* gdal (libgdal-dev)
+ - gdal (libgdal-dev)
-* zeromq (libzmq-dev)
+ - zeromq (libzmq-dev)

 To install, simply run ``setup.py``: